S3 API Reference

 client.set_bucket_tags(bucket_name, tags)

-# Set object tags
+# Object tags

 obj_tags = Tags.new_object_tags()